GerardoMaciasRomo/skin-cancer-classification-isic2024/README.md

 ```

 3. Download the dataset from ISIC 2024 (SLICE-3D Permissive)

-   -TRAINING IMAGES AND INPUT ATTRIBUTES
+   - TRAINING IMAGES AND INPUT ATTRIBUTES
-   -TRAINING SUPPLEMENT
+   - TRAINING SUPPLEMENT
-   -TRAINING GROUND TRUTH
+   - TRAINING GROUND TRUTH

-4. Place all in
+4. Place all in a folder named: data/

-data/

 5. Run the notebook